deriveitCreator/deriveit/README.md

 ## Updates

 Versioning is done using "npm version [new-version] --git-tag-version false"

+<b>update 18.1:</b>
+- In 'linear_algebra', added more sections.
+- Added more content for 'discrete_mathematics'
+- Changed `@import` to `@use` is `.scss` files.
+- Upgraded next.js from 15.1 to 15.2.
+- Made some changes to the coding structure.

 <b>update 17.3 - 17.4:</b>
 - Made changes to `geometry/the_reflective_property_of_an_ellipse`.